Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 - They need constant RPM, and any fluctuation will affect energy flow to your appliances

-- They tend to have a higher amount of energy output
+- They tend to have a higher amount of power output

 - They do run for a more extended amount of time